Amazon Click Through Rate: How Sellers can Boost CTR (2025)

 Does your product have color variations?
 Show them in the main product photo like above.
 Is your product a certain width, length?
 Is it compatible with other products?
 Absolutely ensure these things are in the listing title!

 The more information a shopper can get from your listing at first glance, the more likely they will click it when it meets their shopping criteria.
+If you need help with this enquire about our Amazon SEO Services.

-Use Coupons & Discounts
+Use Amazon Coupons & Discounts

 Amazon discounts, coupons and limited time offers will boost your click through rates.
 Amazon is a unique marketplace – it’s always “customer first.”
 Amazon shoppers know this, and that’s why most use the platform to find the best possible deals.